 (c) certify projects for participation in the economic development incentive program and establish regulations for evaluating the proposals of said projects;

-(d) assist municipalities in obtaining state and federal resources and assistance for economic opportunity areas and for certified projects within economic opportunity areas;
+(e) assist municipalities in obtaining state and federal resources and assistance for certified projects and other job creation and retention opportunities within the commonwealth;

-(e) provide appropriate coordination with other state programs, agencies, authorities, and public instrumentalities to enable activity within economic opportunity areas to be more effectively promoted by the commonwealth;
+(f) provide appropriate coordination with other state programs, agencies, authorities and public instrumentalities to enable certified projects and other job creation and retention opportunities to be more effectively promoted by the commonwealth; and

-(f) monitor the implementation and operation of the economic development incentive program; and
+(g) monitor the implementation and operation of the economic development incentive program.

 (2) There shall be appointed within MOBD a director of economic assistance who shall be responsible for administering the recommendations of the EACC.
 The director of housing and community development shall designate a staff person who shall serve as a liaison to the EACC and who shall meet with the director of economic assistance on a regular basis.